 - DUI.
 A first DUI offense is a Class 1 misdemeanor, but the seriousness of the charges increases with each offense.
 It is important that you discuss your DUI with an attorney as soon as possible after your arrest to see if there may be a viable defense.
 Multiple DUIs on your record can seriously impact your ability to work, get a loan, rent an apartment, maintain custody of a child, and more.

 - Vehicular homicide.
 If your actions behind the wheel of a car lead to a death, you may face manslaughter or homicide charges.
 If you were the driver in a fatal hit and run or DUI, you are likely facing prison time.
 Do not attempt to defend yourself in these cases.
 You will need a criminal defense attorney to protect your right to a fair trial.

 If your teenager is facing one of these charges, you will want to find him the best possible representation.
 Quest Law PLLC is committed to defending young adults charged with crimes in Virginia.
 Their future is too precious to trust to just any defense attorney.

 The Lawyer You Need in Richmond

 Stephen Bloomquest is an experienced criminal defense attorney who understands Virginia traffic law and will work hard to build a defense when you are charged with a misdemeanor or felony.
-Call his criminal defense law office in Midlothian for a free consultation if you have been arrested in Richmond, Chesterfield, Powhatan, or Ashland.
+Call his criminal defense law office in Midlothian for a free consultation if you have been arrested in Richmond, Chesterfield, Powhatan, Ashland, or elsewhere in Virginia.